andromedasidentitycrisis/recordingcamredux/README.md

 The new controls are:

-Numpad+ to speed up the speed of the camera
+Numpad + to speed up the speed of the camera

-Numpad- to slow down the speed of the camera
+Numpad - to slow down the speed of the camera

 To activate the camera, press the 'end' key.
 Use C to enable the ability to swap between 1st, 3rd (front & back using P) & the free camera.